Oklahoma City bus accident lawyer representing injured passengers against transit companies

 What does Oklahoma law say about bus accident cases?

-Common carrier duty of care: Under Oklahoma law, bus operators are classified as common carriers and owe passengers the highest degree of care.
-This means a bus driver and company must take every reasonable precaution to protect passenger safety, a standard that is higher than what applies to ordinary drivers.
+Common-carrier duty of care: Under Oklahoma law, bus operators are classified as common carriers and owe passengers the highest degree of care.
+A bus driver and company must take every reasonable precaution to protect passenger safety, a standard higher than what applies to ordinary drivers.
+Failure to meet that standard, when it causes injury, is negligence.
+The Cornell Legal Information Institute’s overview of negligence under common law describes the duty-breach-causation-damages framework Oklahoma courts apply.

-Comparative negligence (23 O.S. § 13): Oklahoma follows a modified comparative negligence rule barring recovery above 50% fault.
-You can recover damages as long as you were not more than 50% at fault for the accident, but your compensation is reduced by your percentage of fault.
-Insurance companies will aggressively try to assign a higher fault percentage to you to reduce their payout.
+Comparative negligence (23 O.S. § 13): Oklahoma follows a modified comparative negligence rule.
+You can recover damages as long as you were not more than 50 percent at fault for the accident, but your compensation is reduced by your percentage of fault.
+Insurance companies aggressively try to assign a higher fault percentage to passengers and pedestrians to reduce their payout.
+Read more about how comparative negligence works in Oklahoma.

 Statute of limitations (12 O.S. § 95): You have two years from the date of the bus accident to file a personal injury lawsuit.
-For minor children, the clock does not start until they turn 18.
-If a government entity operated the bus, the Oklahoma Governmental Tort Claims Act (51 O.S. § 151 et seq.) imposes a one-year notice requirement and a $175,000 per-person damage cap (with a $1,000,000 aggregate cap per occurrence).
-Our firm handles governmental tort claims against city transit authorities and school districts.
+For minor children, the clock generally does not start until they turn 18 for private defendants.
+If a government entity operated the bus, the Oklahoma tort-claims framework that governs suits against EMBARK and school districts imposes a one-year written notice requirement and a $175,000 per-person damage cap.
+Our firm handles governmental tort claims against city transit authorities, school districts, and state universities.

-Damage types and caps (23 O.S. § 61.3): Oklahoma recognizes economic damages (no cap), non-economic damages ($500,000 cap with exceptions for severe injuries), and punitive damages (capped at the greater of $100,000 or actual damages).
+Damage types and caps (23 O.S. § 61.3): Oklahoma recognizes economic damages (no cap), non-economic damages ($500,000 cap with severe-injury exceptions, currently untested in court), and punitive damages (capped at the greater of $100,000 or actual damages).
 People injured in bus accidents can recover all three categories depending on the facts of the case.

 Federal Motor Carrier Safety Regulations: Private charter buses and interstate bus operators must comply with FMCSA regulations, including hours-of-service limits, driver qualification standards, and vehicle maintenance requirements (49 CFR Parts 390-399).
-Violations of these regulations can serve as powerful evidence of negligence in your bus accident case.
+The National Highway Traffic Safety Administration publishes additional guidance on occupant-protection and seatbelt rules that apply across passenger-vehicle classes including motorcoaches.
+Violations of these regulations serve as powerful evidence of negligence in your bus accident case.

 How do insurance companies handle bus accident claims?

-Insurance companies handling bus accident claims use a predictable set of tactics designed to minimize their payout, and they deploy these tactics from the very first phone call.
-Knowing what to expect gives you an advantage in protecting the value of your claim.
+Insurance companies handling bus accident claims use a predictable set of tactics designed to minimize payout, and they deploy these tactics from the very first phone call.
+Knowing what to expect protects the value of your claim.

-Fault inflation: The insurance company’s investigation team will look for any evidence suggesting you contributed to the accident, even if your contribution was minimal.
-Under Oklahoma’s comparative negligence rule (23 O.S. § 13), every percentage point of fault they assign to you reduces their financial exposure.
+Fault inflation.
+The insurance company’s investigation team will look for any evidence suggesting you contributed to the accident, even if your contribution was minimal.
+Under Oklahoma’s comparative negligence rule (23 O.S. § 13), every percentage point of fault assigned to you reduces their financial exposure.
+Insurance company tactics follow patterns that an experienced lawyer can predict and counter.

-Disputing medical treatment: Insurers frequently argue that your injuries were pre-existing, that your treatment was excessive, or that you did not need certain procedures.
-They may send you to an “independent” medical examiner who works regularly with the insurance company.
+Disputing medical treatment.
+Insurers frequently argue that your injuries were pre-existing, that your treatment was excessive, or that you did not need certain procedures.
+They may send you to an “independent” medical examiner who works regularly with insurance companies.

-Delay tactics: When an insurer cannot find a way to deny or devalue your claim, they may simply slow the process down.
+Delay tactics.
+When an insurer cannot find a way to deny or devalue your claim, they may simply slow the process down.
 Lengthy delays put financial pressure on injured people who need money for bills, rent, and daily expenses, pressure the insurer hopes will force you into accepting a lower settlement.
+Oklahoma’s 36 O.S. § 1250.5 defines unfair claim settlement practices, and bad-faith handling itself can give rise to a separate cause of action.

-Hasbrook & Hasbrook has represented injured Oklahomans for decades in claims against insurance companies of all sizes.
-We know these tactics because we see them in every case, and we have the experience and resources to counter each one effectively.
+Our firm has represented injured Oklahomans for decades in claims against insurance companies of all sizes.
+We know these tactics because we see them in every case, and we have the experience and resources to counter each one.

 What should you expect during your bus accident claim?